Karenvn/merian-busco-painter/README.md

 - BUSCO table: [examples/ilHelArmi9_full_table.tsv](examples/ilHelArmi9_full_table.tsv)
 - plot output: `examples/ilHelArmi9.png`

+This example is plotted using the calculated lengths from the NCBI sequence report, and labelled using chromosome accession numbers.

 ![Example Merian plot for ilHelArmi9](examples/ilHelArmi9.png)

 Multi-panel example for `ilApoPilo2`, a curation in progress: